In God We Trust: All Others Must Be Screened for Safety

 Supervise for Safety

-Have a specific supervisor in each department and classroom.
-A single supervisor over the entire ministry may be adequate for a ministry of less than 100 children, but any ministry with 100 or more children needs multiple levels of supervision.
+A single supervisor over the entire ministry may be adequate for a ministry of less than 100 children.
+However, any ministry with 100 or more children needs multiple levels of supervision.

 The size of the room and the age of the children affect the ratio.
 The church should set the ratios so there’s an adequate number of adults.
 Most educators recommend these ratios: